Nightlife in Mexico: How Travelers Can Stay Safer

 How to travel safely at night in Mexico

-When traveling any time after 9pm at night, only use licensed taxis rather than taking public transportation or hailing a taxi from the street.
-Get your accommodation/restaurant/bar to call one for you.
+When traveling after 9pm, only use licensed taxis rather than hailing a taxi on the street or taking public transport.
+Ask your accommodation/restaurant/bar to call one for you.

 Before getting in the taxi, check your driver has a license (sometimes the license is displayed on the windscreen, some drivers will also wear uniforms).
 If the taxi has a meter, either ask the driver to use it or negotiate the fare before hopping in otherwise you may end up with an unpleasant surprise at the end of the ride.